Interested in applying for the Policy Fellows program? This page answers the most asked questions, from cost to schedule to acceptance rates.

 What kinds of professions are represented in the program?

 Fellows represent a very wide range of professional backgrounds.
-Here’s a sampling of the organizations represented in the past four years of Policy Fellows cohorts:
+Here’s a sampling of the organizations represented in previous Policy Fellows cohorts:

 Business: Best Buy, Cargill, CenturyLink, Dorsey & Whitney LLP, Ecolab, GE, General Mills, Itasca Project, KSTP-TV , Mayo Clinic, MN Chamber of Commerce , PepsiCo , St. Paul Area Chamber of Commerce, Target , UnitedHealthcare, U.S. Bancorp